leonidsi/ARC_Django_React/smartsheets_app/README.md

 ```
 Name                Command         State           Ports
 --------------------------------------------------------------------------
-smartsheets_frontend   nodemon -V -L 3000   Up      0.0.0.0:3000->3000/tcp
+smartsheets_api   nodemon -V -L 3000   Up      0.0.0.0:3000->3000/tcp
 ```

-Both containers are running and ready to work :)
+Container is running and ready to work :)

 - Login to to the app.
-Open your browser and hit http://localhost/
+Open your browser and hit http://localhost:3000/

 - In order to check the logs you can use *docker-compose logs [ container ]* where container is optional:

 ```
-docker-compose logs smartsheet_frontend  # check only nodejs app logs
+docker-compose logs smartsheet_api    # check only nodejs app logs
-docker-compose logs                      # check both containers logs, note we are not passing
 ```

 - Once you are done, just stop both containers